aluvium/markdown-cheatsheet/TEMPLATE.md

 Short  brief info

 ## The features and benefits of the project ##
  Idea
  How it works :smile:
 ## How users can start with ##
+ Code
 ## Where gets help about project

 ## Contributors ##